 - Fire Prevention Division

-- Kick-Start Meetings (to launch a development or construction project)
+- Kick-Start Meetings (Schedule a meeting prior to launching a development or construction project.)

 - Paducah 311 Service Request